sujarins/Customer_Analytics/HW2 Customer Segmetation/README.md

 **Class1 called ""** : Medium Value - Low Recency - Medium Relationshipp
   - Up-selling and Cross-selling, for example:
-      - Customer will receive Cash Coupon or discount x% when purchasing the participating products or when purchasing at x,xxx THB
+      - Customer will receive Cash Coupon or Discount/Cashback x% when purchasing the participating products or when purchasing at x,xxx THB
-      - Customer will receive Cash Coupon when top-up pre-paid gift card at xx,xxx THB
+      - Customer will receive Cash Coupon when Top-Up Pre-Paid gift card at xx,xxx THB
       - Customer will receive free sample or product when purchasing more the same catagory items such as free wooden storage when purchasing 4 twining tea boxs

 **Class2 called ""** : Low Value - Medium Recency - Medium  Relationship